datoszs/cz-constitutional-court-crawler/README.md

 # the-constitutional-court-
-Crawler of Czech Republic The Constitutional Court Downloads HTML files and produces CSV file with results
+Crawler of Czech Republic The Constitutional Court.

+Downloads HTML files and produces CSV file with results.

 ## Requirements
 * beautifulsoup4==4.4.1